-- apply for an SBIR or STTR Phase I solicitation.
-At this step MI[x] provides consultations to facilitate your navigation in the process.
-The startup applies for the solicitation with MIT as either a subcontractor or vendor.
+- apply for an STTR Phase 1 or 2 solicitation.
+At this step MIx provides consultations to facilitate your navigation in the process.
+The startup applies for the solicitation with MIT as a subcontractor.

-Upon Phase I award, we work with you to:
+Upon Phase 1 award, we work with you to:

-- conduct the Phase I SBIR or STTR contract (3-6 months)
+- conduct the Phase 1 STTR contract (typically 6 months)

-Upon Phase II award, we work with you to:
+Upon Phase 2 award, we work with you to:

-- leverage the relationships built to devise a plan for a Phase III contract.
+- leverage the relationships built to devise a plan for a Phase 3 contract.